smbl64/gopen/README.md

 ## Usage

-To open a file in your web browser using `gopen`, simply run the following command, replacing `/path/to/file` with the actual path of the file you want to view:
+To open a file or folder in your web browser using `gopen`, simply run the following command, replacing `/path/to/file` with the actual path of the file you want to view:

 ```sh
 gopen /path/to/file